 As already indicated, problems are continually cropping up concerning building regulation, and it often happens that the code has no answer for them.
 If the general principle governing such cases is set forth in the code, however, and power is granted in the code for some person or body to lay down specific conditions which carry out the intent of the code, an awkward situation can be bridged.
 It would be pleasant if the building official could turn always to a particular page of the code and cite a passage applying exactly to what is proposed.
-Experience has demonstrated that to expect a code to fulfill this function is a vain hope.
+Experience has demonstrated that this does not always happen.